thomasaugot/thomasaugot/README.md

 I am Thomas, Full Stack Web Developer from France, living in Fuerteventura <img src="./island-palm-tree.gif" width="40" />
 	<br>
 	<br>
-I am currently open for work so if you landed here, hire me or spread the word !
+I am currently open to new opportunities so if you landed here, hire me or spread the word !
 	<br>
 	<br>
 ### Connect with me: